 She conducts podcasts that help professional development of teachers and has worked with several universities on a range of programs that need a moderator who can cut through complex debates.

 She has regularly appeared on television, – on breakfast programs, the Drum and Q & A, and spent many years in the Canberra press gallery reporting and interpreting politics.
 With her more than 25 years’ experience across newspapers, radio and television, Madonna is a sought-after facilitator, Master of Ceremonies and speaker.
 Thinking on her feet in an interview with the prime minister, calming the anger of a talkback caller or interviewing leading CEOs are skills she has used to advantage in traveling around Australia moderating hypotheticals or facilitating conferences on topics as varied as leadership, education, politics, business, resources, the law, tourism and the environment.

-Her experience in the media and politics allows Madonna to provide a fascinating yet entertaining keynote about what goes on behind-the-scenes in politics and the decision-making process.
-She has also been an in-demand speaker for school communities, particularly focused on the challenges faced by teen girls.
+She has been an in-demand speaker for school communities, particularly focused on the challenges faced by teen girls.

 A fellow of the prestigious World Press Institute, Madonna has served as a visiting fellow at the Queensland University of Technology, and on the Walkley Advisory Board for Journalism.
-She has completed a Diploma in Company Directorships, through the Australian Institute of Company Directors and is currently on two not-for-profit boards.
-She is chair of the Queensland anti-cyberbullying taskforce.
+She has completed a Diploma in Company Directorships, through the Australian Institute of Company Directors and is currently on two university-based boards.